ikuesiri/Product-Aces-Analytics-Dashboard/README.md

 ## Tool
-1. Excel [Documentation]
+1. Excel [Dataset]
-2. MSSQL Server
+2. MSSQL Server [Used to created a Dashboard and used as a server to connect to the Dashboard]
-3. Power BI
+3. Power BI [Used for Visualization]

-## Asces Company Profile
+#### Asces Company Profile
 Asces Sound is a leading innovator in the audio technology industry, dedicated to providing high-quality audio solutions for professionals and enthusiasts alike.
 With a focus on exceptional sound clarity, advanced engineering, and user-friendly designs,

 Asces Sound has established itself as a trusted name among musicians, content creators, and audio engineers worldwide.